skip to content

 Skills development

-This programme offers an opportunity to enhance primary research skills whilst being supported by a core programme of events and activities designed to provide further insight into engaging in a research institute and exploring avenues for career development.
+This summer project offers you an opportunity to enhance primary research skills and participate in events and activities designed to provide further insight into engaging in a research institute and exploring avenues for career development.
 You will have the opportunity to develop scientific techniques, including using molecular biology laboratory, horticulture and microscopy facilities.

 Meet other scientists